ma1ex/MazeKentGame/README.md

 ![](control.png)

 ## Dependencies
-> Only the [Arcade Library](https://github.com/pythonarcade/arcad "Arcade is built on top of Pyglet and OpenGL") and its internal dependencies are used.
+> Only the [Arcade Library](https://github.com/pythonarcade/arcade "Arcade is built on top of Pyglet and OpenGL") and its internal dependencies are used.

-### Note
+### Requirements
+- Python >= 3.6
-Arcade is built on top of Pyglet and OpenGL, so your video card must be compatible with OpenGL!
+- Arcade is built on top of `Pyglet` and `OpenGL`, so your video card must be compatible with `OpenGL`!

 ## Release History